google/WebFundamentals/src/content/en/fundamentals/design-and-ux/ux-basics/index.md

 </figure>

-This is where you observe the user in the field, in context while doing something, something like how they do their shopping, how they travel to work, how they send SMS messages etc..
+This is where you observe the user in the field, in context while doing something like how they do their shopping, how they travel to work, how they send SMS messages etc..
 The reason is in some cases people will tell you what they think you want to hear.
 But if you watch users perform actions and tasks on their own it can be insightful.
 Basically you are observing without